Posts

 Hello once again, It has come to pass that my dear friend and kindred-mind Memo Kosemen has just launched the print-book version of his viral classic of Spec-Evo, "All Tomorrows".
 It is available to pre-order here: https://wiltonsquarebooks.com/products/all-tomorrows?variant=52325288968519 In celebration of this event, I have drawn a creature in the style-and-spirit of All Tomorrows.
 That is, this is a post-human derived from tampering and GMO by a powerful race of extraterrestrial. - This is the Chow-man, an unusual and somewhat disturbing kind of genetically-modified human being, found in the greater civilized corners of the universe.
 The highest seat of governance in the civilized universe has for a long time outlawed the consumption of the meat of any sapient race.
 When this law was introduced, the consumption of the meat of human beings was a black-market industry, and as a way-around this new law, one species engineered the Chow-men.
 Having very little intelligence, no...

-Hensonism - in the footsteps of doll-wiggling....
+Hensonism - In the footsteps of doll-wiggling....

 Image